valeriagili/GettinAndCleaningData_CourseProject/CodeBook.md

 - Average for each activity and subject of the mean of the X component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.mean().Y

 - Average for each activity and subject of the mean of the Y component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.mean().Z

 - Average for each activity and subject of the mean of the Z component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.std().X

 - Average for each activity and subject of the standard deviation of the X component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.std().Z

 - Average for each activity and subject of the standard deviation of the Y component of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.mean().X

 - Average for each activity and subject of the mean of the X component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.mean().Y

 - Average for each activity and subject of the mean of the Y component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.mean().Z

 - Average for each activity and subject of the mean of the Z component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.std().X

 - Average for each activity and subject of the standard deviation of the X component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.mean().X

 - Average for each activity and subject of the mean of the X component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.mean().Y

 - Average for each activity and subject of the mean of the Y component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.mean().Z

 - Average for each activity and subject of the mean of the Z component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.std().X

 - Average for each activity and subject of the standard deviation of the X component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.mean().X

 - Average for each activity and subject of the mean of the X component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.mean().Y

 - Average for each activity and subject of the mean of the Y component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.mean().Z

 - Average for each activity and subject of the mean of the Z component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.std().X

 - Average for each activity and subject of the standard deviation of the X component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.mean().X

 - Average for each activity and subject of the mean of the X component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.mean().Y

 - Average for each activity and subject of the mean of the Y component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.mean().Z

 - Average for each activity and subject of the mean of the Z component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.std().X

 - Average for each activity and subject of the standard deviation of the X component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Gravity.Acc.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of gravity acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Acc.Jerk.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of the Jerk signal for body acceleration in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Mag.std()

 - Average for each activity and subject of the standard deviations of the magnitude of the body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Time.Dom.Body.Angular.Vel.Jerk.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of the Jerk signal for body angular velocity in time domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.mean().X

 - Average for each activity and subject of the mean of the X component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.mean().Y

 - Average for each activity and subject of the mean of the Y component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.mean().Z

 - Average for each activity and subject of the mean of the Z component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.std().X

 - Average for each activity and subject of the standard deviation of the X component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.mean().X

 - Average for each activity and subject of the mean of the X component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.mean().Y

 - Average for each activity and subject of the mean of the Y component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.mean().Z

 - Average for each activity and subject of the mean of the Z component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.std().X

 - Average for each activity and subject of the standard deviation of the X component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of the Jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.mean().X

 - Average for each activity and subject of the mean of the X component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.mean().Y

 - Average for each activity and subject of the mean of the Y component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.mean().Z

 - Average for each activity and subject of the mean of the Z component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.std().X

 - Average for each activity and subject of the standard deviation of the X component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.std().Y

 - Average for each activity and subject of the standard deviation of the Y component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.std().Z

 - Average for each activity and subject of the standard deviation of the Z component of body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Acc.Jerk.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of the jerk signal for body acceleration in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of the body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.Jerk.Mag.mean()

 - Average for each activity and subject of the mean of the magnitude of the Jerk signal for body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].

 ###Averaged.Freq.Dom.Body.Angular.Vel.Jerk.Mag.std()

 - Average for each activity and subject of the standard deviation of the magnitude of the Jerk signal for body angular velocity in frequency domain.

-- Dimensionless (see discussion above) numerical variable bounded within [-1,1].
+- Dimensionless (see discussion above) real numerical variable bounded within [-1,1].